This article forms part of Eurostat’s methodology manual on territorial typologies.

 Step 1: classifying grid cells

-Groups of 1 km² population grid cells are plotted in relation to their neighbouring cells to identify:
+Groups of 1 km² population grid cells are classified in relation to their neighbouring cells as

 For a more detailed explanation of how grid cells are classified to the various cluster types, see Chapter 1.